mx-2/3d-fix/ELEX/README.md

 #####Credits:
 - bo3b, DarkStarSword, Flugan and all others contributors for 3Dmigoto
-- DarkStarSword for explanations on Frame Analysis and Tile Lighting
+- DarkStarSword for explanations on Frame Analysis, Tile Lighting and render target filtering

 This fix is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-Tested with ELEX v1.0 (GOG) on ultra setting on Windows 7 x64 with driver 358.87.
+Tested with ELEX v1.0 (GOG) on ultra setting and 1920x1080 resolution on Windows 7 x64 with driver 358.87.